LingeshwaranR/TensorImageClassifier/README.md

 # TensorImageClassifier
 Overview
-Team DeepThings (Mez Gebre and I) won the Best Product Category at the Deep Learning Hackathon in San Francisco.
-We developed in three days a real-time system capable of identifying objects and speaking what it sees, thinking about making a useful tool for the visually impaired, as it could make navigation easier.
-Proof of concept on a laptop, final model running on Android.
+A real-time system capable of identifying objects and speaking what it sees, thinking about making a useful tool for the visually impaired, as it could make navigation easier.
+Proof of concept on a laptop.

 This is only the first prototype for Windows.